notpg8/base-for-react-projects/README.md

 ### Set up

-- Clone repo `git clone git@github.com:notpg8/base-for-react-projects.git`
+- Click the "Use this template"
 - Install dependencies `npm install`

 ### Run app